Antwerp: 16th century

 Fernand Braudel states that Antwerp became "the centre of the entire international economy, something Bruges had never been even at its height."
 Antwerp had the highest growth rate and was the richest city in Europe at the time.
 Antwerp's Golden Age is tightly linked to the "Age of Exploration".
-During the first half of the 16th century Antwerp grew to become the second-largest European city north of the Alps.
+During the first half of the 16th century, Antwerp grew to become the second-largest European city north of the Alps.
 Many foreign merchants were resident in the city.
 Francesco Guicciardini, the Florentine envoy, stated that hundreds of ships would pass in a day, and 2,000 carts entered the city each week.
 Portuguese ships laden with pepper and cinnamon would unload their cargo.
 According to Luc-Normand Tellier "It is estimated that the port of Antwerp was earning the Spanish crown seven times more revenues than the Spanish colonization of the Americas".

 Without a long-distance merchant fleet, and governed by an oligarchy of banker-aristocrats forbidden to engage in trade, the economy of Antwerp was foreign-controlled, which made the city very cosmopolitan, with merchants and traders from Venice, Genoa, Ragusa, Spain and Portugal.
 Antwerp had a policy of toleration, which attracted a large crypto-Jewish community composed of migrants from Spain and Portugal.

-Antwerp experienced three booms during its golden age: the first based on the pepper market, a second launched by American silver coming from Seville (ending with the bankruptcy of Spain in 1557), and a third boom, after the stabilising Treaty of Cateau-Cambresis in 1559, based on the textiles industry.
-At the beginning of the 16th century Antwerp accounted for 40% of world trade.
+Antwerp experienced three booms during its golden age: the first based on the pepper market, a second launched by American silver coming from Seville (ending with the bankruptcy of Spain in 1557), and a third boom, after the stabilizing Treaty of Cateau-Cambresis in 1559, based on the textiles industry.
+At the beginning of the 16th century, Antwerp accounted for 40% of world trade.
 The boom-and-bust cycles and inflationary cost-of-living squeezed less-skilled workers.
-In the century after 1541, the city's economy and population declined dramatically The Portuguese merchants left in 1549, and there was much less trade in English cloth.
+In the century after 1541, the city's economy and population declined dramatically.
+The Portuguese merchants left in 1549, and there was much less trade in English cloth.
 Numerous financial bankruptcies began around 1557.
 Amsterdam replaced Antwerp as the major trading center for the region.

 Reformation era

 The religious revolution of the Reformation erupted in violent riots in August 1566, as in other parts of the Low Countries.
 The regent Margaret, Duchess of Parma, was swept aside when Philip II sent the Duke of Alba at the head of an army the following summer.
 When the Dutch revolt against Spain broke out in 1568, commercial trading between Antwerp and the Spanish port of Bilbao collapsed and became impossible.
-On 4 November 1576, Spanish soldiers sacked the city during the so-called Spanish Fury: 7,000 citizens were massacred, 800 houses were burnt down, and over £2 million sterling of damage was done.
+On 4 November 1576, Spanish soldiers sacked the city during the so-called Spanish Fury: 8,000 citizens were massacred, several houses burnt down, and over £2 million sterling of damage was done.